Skip to content

 The Engineer's Guide to Decibels: dB, dBm, dBi, and dBW

 Master decibels for RF and audio engineering.
-Understand the difference between dB (ratio), dBm (power relative to 1 mW), dBV (voltage), dBi (antenna gain), and how to use the dB scale in link budgets.
+Understand the difference between dB (ratio), dBm (power relative to 1 mW), dBV (voltage), dBi (antenna gain).

 Why Decibels?